All Products

 image

-Instantiate the SpeechSynthesizer class, bind the request parameters and the ResultCallback interface, and call the call method to synthesize the speech.
-The results are retrieved in real time through the on_data method of the ResultCallback interface.
+You can instantiate the SpeechSynthesizer class, attach the request parameters and the ResultCallback interface, and call the call method to perform the synthesis.
+You can then retrieve the real-time synthesis results through the on_data method of the ResultCallback interface.

-The length of the sent text cannot exceed 2,000 characters.
+The length of the text to send cannot exceed 2,000 characters.
 For more information, see the call method of the SpeechSynthesizer class.

 Important